-Getting New Zealand training and qualifications
+Getting New Zealand training for hospitality work

 If you need training, you may wish to discuss support for your training needs with your employer.
-There are a range of options for construction-related work.
+You may be able to strengthen or formalise your existing skills, either through an on-the-job training programme or through external training organisations.